jkphl/micrometa/README.md

 }
 ```

+**NOTE**: You should prefer [determining authorship](#determine-authorship) according to the [IndieWebCamp authorship algorithm](http://indiewebcamp.com/authorship).
+The `externalAuthor()` convenience method is deprecated and may be dropped in a future release.

 ### Micro information items

-These are the objects carrying the metadata.
-Internally they consist of three main object properties:
+These are the objects carrying the actual micro information.
+Internally, they consist of three main object properties:

 <table>
 	<tr>